mystsoftware/myst-help-center/platform-configuration/clone-blueprint-model/README.md

 This guide covers the basics of creating a new Platform Blueprint and Platform Model based off an existing one.

+# Use Case
-The use case is the user wants to create a parallel Oracle FMW domain.
+The use case is the user wants to create a parallel Oracle FMW domain because an Oracle Database 19c upgrade is required resulting in another upgrade of FMW 12.2.1.4.0.

 # Infrastructure Provider